cornell-dti/office-hours/docs/database.md

 #### api\_delete\_series

 ##### Description
 This function deletes all the metadata and upcoming session instances of a given session series.
 Only session instances that have not yet started will be deleted.
 The other session instances will remain untouched, except their session\_series\_id will be set to NULL indicating that they are no longer owned by a session series.
-The records for the series in [session\_series](#session-series) and (session\_series\_tas)[#session-series-tas] are removed.
+The records for the series in [session\_series](#session-series) and [session\_series\_tas](#session-series-tas) are removed.

 ##### Parameters
 - \_series\_id (integer): the id of the session series to be deleted